cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

 The above example installs the Kubernetes service only as type ``LoadBalancer``, that is, without the corresponding ``NodePort`` and ``ClusterIP`` services, and uses the configured DSR method to forward the packets instead of default SNAT.
+The Helm setting ``loadBalancer.mode=snat`` defines the default as SNAT in this example.
+A ``loadBalancer.mode=dsr`` would have switched the default to DSR instead and then ``service.cilium.io/forwarding-mode: snat`` annotation can be used to switch to SNAT instead.

-A Helm example configuration in a kube-proxy-free environment with DSR enabled in annotation mode would look as follows:
+A Helm example configuration in a kube-proxy-free environment with DSR enabled in annotation mode with SNAT default would look as follows:

 .. parsed-literal::